wlach/gtha-electrification/pages/environmental-impact.md

 You might find the values for electricity above shockingly low: I certainly did initially.
 There's a few reasons for this:

 1. This isn't an apples to apples comparison.
 An m3 of natural gas embodies something on the order of ~11kWh.
-Mentally you probably want to put a zero at the end of the kWh figures to compare them 1:1 (obviously they are not the same thing).
+Mentally you probably want to put a zero at the end of the kWh figures to even start comparing them.
 2. Ontario's grid is relatively low carbon: a mixture of nuclear, hydro, wind and natural gas (with nuclear and hydroelectricity dominating).
 Over the last few years, the use of gas has gone up somewhat, which explains the year-over-year increases.

 In any case, let's plug in the numbers and see what we get for 2022-09-01 - 2022-08-31 (the year before this project) and 2023-09-01 - 2024-08-31 (after this project was implemented):